Tilting train: Technology

 Many of the problems with motion sickness are related to the fact that traditional servo systems respond inappropriately to the changes in trajectory forces, and even small errors, whilst not being consciously perceivable, cause nausea due to their unfamiliar nature.
 The original Fiat ETR 401 used individual gyroscopes in each carriage so there was a lag, even though nausea had not been a major problem with this train.
 The APT was supposed to overcome this problem by using gyroscopes at the ends of the train and a leader/follower control system which defined a "tilting curve" for the whole train.
 It would appear that the technology of the era was unable to properly implement this technique.

 Modern tilting trains profit from state-of-the-art signal processing which senses the line ahead and is able to predict optimal control signals for the individual carriages.
 Complaints about nausea have largely become a thing of the past.

-Some tilting trains run on narrow gauge railways.
+Some tilting trains run on narrow-gauge railways.
 In Japan there are many narrow gauge lines in mountainous regions, and tilting trains have been designed to run there.
 In Australia, the service between Brisbane and Cairns by the QR Tilt Train claims to be the fastest narrow-gauge train in the world, running at 160 km/h.
 The Electric Tilt Train also holds the record for the fastest narrow-gauge train by maximum test speed, reaching 210 km/h.

-With tilting EMU's, consideration is required on keeping the pantographs within the railway gauge.
+With tilting EMUs, consideration is required on keeping the pantographs within the railway gauge.
 When mounted on top of a tilting car, the pantograph usually sways in the opposite direction in order to counter for the degree of tilting.
 This is done mechanically on for instance the British Class 390 Alstom Pendolino.
 On the German class 411 and 415, the pantographs are however mounted on a separate non-tilting frame within the cars.